awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/setting-up-audio-only.md

 **To create an audio\-only output \(API, SDK, and AWS CLI\)**

-1. To confirm that MediaConvert supports your input files, consult the input table in [Supported Codecs and Containers for Audio\-Only Outputs](supported-codecs-containers-audio-only.md)\.
+1. To confirm that MediaConvert supports your input files, consult the input table in [Supported codecs and containers for audio\-only outputs](supported-codecs-containers-audio-only.md)\.

 1. Set up your JSON job specification\.
 Either manually edit your JSON file, or use the console to generate it as follows: